Skip to main content

 #

-For special configuration of specific packages (like disabling LTO or low memory mode), use package.env for fine-grained control.
+For package-specific settings (like disabling LTO or low memory mode), package.env offers fine-grained control.

-Config 1: Package List Disabling LTO (no-lto) - Click to expand
+Config 1: Disable LTO List (no-lto) - Click to expand

 Some packages are known to be incompatible with LTO.
-Recommended to create /etc/portage/env/nolto.conf:
+Create /etc/portage/env/nolto.conf:

 # Disable LTO and related warnings